Another SC judge recuses from hearing Gautam Navalkha case making it 5 in a row

 Bhima Koregaon: HC reserves orders on Navalkha’s plea to quash FIR

-The high court had, however, extended the protection from arrest to Navlakha for a period of three weeks to enable him to approach the Supreme Court in appeal against the HC order.
+The high court had, however, extended the protection from arrest to Navlakha for a period of three weeks to enable him to approach the Supreme Court in an appeal against the HC order.

 Navlakha and the other accused were booked under the provisions of the Unlawful Activities Prevention Act (UAPA) and the Indian Penal Code.